Significant-Gravitas/AutoGPT/docs/content/index.md

 - 🚀 **Build with us** - We welcome any input, whether it's code or ideas for new features or improvements!
 Join us on [Discord](https://discord.gg/autogpt) and find out how you can join in on the action.

-<small>\* it isn't quite there yet, but that is the ultimate goal that we are still pursuing</small>

 ---